 Hannah Kane serves as the State Representative for the 11th Worcester District, representing the towns of Shrewsbury and Westborough, Precincts 4 and 5.
-Hannah was re-elected to serve for a third term in November 2018 and sworn into office as a member of the 191st Biennium session of the Great and General Court on January 2, 2019.
+Hannah was re-elected to serve for a fourth term in November 2020 and sworn into office as a member of the 192nd Biennium session of the Great and General Court on January 6, 2021.

 Hannah graduated from Boston University's School of Management in 1993.
 Hannah has significant experience in both the public and private sectors, beginning her career working as a Product Analyst at Unum Insurance Company.
 She was then recruited by Lt.
 Governor Paul Cellucci to the Weld/Cellucci Administration on the redevelopment of the former 4,400-acre Fort Devens Army Base and on the merger of two quasi-public state agencies into the economic development authority MassDevelopment as Director of Marketing and Product Development.
 Hannah helped generate over a billion dollars in economic development across the Commonwealth.
 Hannah later returned to the private sector as Vice President of Marketing Services for a consulting firm, developing and implementing business growth and marketing strategies for her clients.
 Hannah most recently co-owned and was managing partner of Beaton Kane Construction.

 Hannah is deeply committed to public service in the community.
 She is currently: